TVenus

 - T

-If Venus rules Fortune or Daimon with both luminaries configured and some of that complex is in proper place under the current proxy, the chart receives a narrow court-and-trust note with a relational grief caveat.
+If Venus rules Fortune or Daimon with both luminaries configured and some of that complex is in proper place in this reading, the chart receives a court-and-trust indication with a relational grief caveat.

 Valens Venus ruling Fortune, Daimon, or Basis while rising